Brett Ratner: Directing

+In January 2026, Ratner made his return to directing with Melania, about incumbent First Lady Melania Trump in the twenty days leading up to the second inauguration of her husband, Donald Trump, as the 47th President of the United States.
+Melania served as a producer, and filming began in December 2024, one month after Donald Trump won the presidential election.
+Amazon MGM Studios acquired the rights to the film, and released it in theaters on January 30, 2026.
+The film received overwhelmingly negative reviews from critics, who criticized its self-promotional or propagandistic nature, and was a box-office bomb, grossing $16.7 million on a $40 million production budget.
+It began streaming on Amazon Prime Video on March 9, 2026.

 Producing

-Ratner was an executive producer of the television series Prison Break, which aired from 2005 to 2009, and directed its pilot episode.
+Ratner was executive producer of the television series Prison Break, which aired from 2005 to 2009, and directed its pilot episode.
 In 2011, Ratner produced the TV documentary, American Masters: Woody Allen – A Documentary.
 That same year, he produced Horrible Bosses, a comedy about employees plotting to kill their bosses.
 Horrible Bosses opened at the domestic box office with $28.1 million in its first weekend.
 Ratner produced a remake of Snow White, Mirror Mirror (2012), based on the screenplay The Brothers Grimm: Snow White by Melisa Wallack.

 In 2014, he produced Horrible Bosses 2, the sequel to his 2011 film.
 Ratner executive-produced the Rush Hour TV series based on the Rush Hour film series.
 In 2015, Ratner produced Black Mass, a biopic about gangster James "Whitey" Bulger, played by Johnny Depp.
 The same year, Ratner was executive producer of The Revenant, starring Leonardo DiCaprio.
 He was an executive producer on the 2016 film War Dogs, directed by Todd Phillips and starring Jonah Hill and Miles Teller.